“Diplomacy is the art of letting someone else have your way.”

 Element #3 – an agreement

 An agreement happens when both parties are satisfied with the scope, price, and terms of the deal.
-To get to an agreement where both parties are satisfied can take tremendous patience, collaboration, and creativity.
+Getting to an agreement where both parties are satisfied can take tremendous patience, collaboration, and creativity.

 What are the other best practices with negotiations?